Geoffrey Key: Career

 In the 1980s the French company Société des Caves de Roquefort also commissioned work.
 Further successful exhibitions were held in both the United Kingdom and abroad.
 In 1987, the Manchester Evening News asked Key to write an article on L. S. Lowry, who Key had known well, for a feature marking the centenary of the artist's birth.
 This article was accompanied by a contemporary drawing of Lowry by Key.

 In the early 1990s Key visited Hong Kong to exhibit his work in a gallery at the Mandarin Oriental Hotel.
-Key has stated that this, his first visit to Asia, was to prove a catalyst in a change in the use of colour in his work.
+Key has stated that this, his first visit to Asia, was to prove a catalyst for a change in the use of colour in his work.
 An earlier predominance of muted tones was replaced with a fuller and more vibrant palette, which has remained an enduring aspect of his art.
 Of the exhibition, Asian Art News said "It is the emotion and pleasure of making art that comes through so clearly in Key's work and makes it sparkle".

-Key’s career as an artist now spans five decades and his work and exhibitions have been widely appraised and reviewed.
+Key's career as an artist now spans five decades and his work and exhibitions have been widely appraised and reviewed.
 His paintings and sculpture feature in several public art collections in North West England, including Salford and Manchester Art Galleries.
 His work is also held in private and corporate collections including the National Westminster Bank, Mandarin Oriental Hong Kong, the Hong Kong Jockey Club, the Chateau de St Ouen and Perrier.
 Key has represented the UK in invited exhibitions in Europe.
 Shows have taken place across the UK, Europe, Asia, Australia and the USA and his work is exhibited and sold in galleries in the UK, Ireland, the US and Hong Kong.